kkots/ggxrd_hitbox_overlay_2211/README.md

 - Not show boxes during episode mode in-game dialogue cutscenes
 - (impossible) EndScene and Present get called in a different thread from where the game logic is happening, hence sometimes there are artifacts when boxes are drawn twice onto a frame in different states or the boxes are one frame ahead of what's on the frame.

+## Features

+### Green - Hurtboxes

+Normally hurtboxes display in green.
+The rules in general are such, that when a hitbox (red) makes contact with hurtbox, a hit occurs.

+### Light blue - Would-be counterhit hurtboxes

+If your hurtbox is displaying light blue, that means, should you get hit, you would enter counterhit state.
+It means that moves that have light blue hurtbox on recovery are more punishable.

+### Gray - Pre-hit hurtboxes

+When you get hit a gray outline appears on top of your current hurtbox.
+This outline represents the previous state of your hurtbox, before you got hit.
+Its purpose is to make it easier to see how or why you got hit.

+### Yellow - Pushboxes

+Each player has a pushbox.
+When two pushboxes collide, the players get pushed apart until their pushboxes no longer collide.
+Pushbox widths also affect throw range - more on that in next section(s).

+### Point/Cross - Origin points

+Each player and entity has an origin point which is shown as a black-white cross on the ground between their feet.
+When players jump, the origin point tracks their location.
+Origin points play a key role in throw hit detection.

+### Blue - Throw boxes

+When a player does a throw he displays a throw box in blue color.
+Throw boxes are usually only active for one frame (that's when they display semi-transparent).
+This period is so brief throw boxes have to show for a few extra frames, but during those frames they're no longer active and so they display fully transparent (outline only).
+In this adaptation of Altimor's original mod, throw boxes must include the opponent's origin point in order to connect (but that's not all, read on).
+That means that the sizes of your and your opponent's pushboxes affect the width of your throw box.
+Try crouching and see how your pushbox becomes wider a bit.
+This means crouching opponents are slightly easier to throw.
+Or Potemkin - he has a wider pushbox than average.
+It's in the rules of the game that ground throws may only connect with non-airborne opponents and air throws may only connect with airborne opponents.
+Opponents who are in prejump state cannot be ground thrown.
+Most normal ground throws and ground command throws for this reason do not limit their throw boxes vertically: the throw box shows as a pillar reaching vertically over the entire screen's height.
+This doesn't mean they capture anything above or below the thrower, though, and the rules mentioned above are still being obeyed.
+Some throws check for vertical position of the opponent's origin point and so display their throw box limited in size vertically.
+When visually checking to see if a throw box would connect with an opponent you should, in this mod, ignore the pushboxes altogether and focus only on the throw box catching the origin point.